 This year the RAF is celebrating its 100th anniversary; however, it is also a significant year for RAF Mountaineering.
 2018 marks the 70th anniversary of the RAF Mountaineering Association (RAFMA) and the 75th anniversary of the RAF Mountain Rescue Service (RAFMRS).

-To celebrate this, RAFMA will lead an exploratory and pioneering expedition to the Federal Democratic Republic of Nepal in September 2018.
+To celebrate this, RAFMA led an exploratory and pioneering expedition to the Federal Democratic Republic of Nepal in September 2018.
 The expedition is called Himalayan Venture 18 (HV18).

-HV18 is unique in that it will bring together, for the first time, Air Cadets, University Air Squadrons, regular and reserve personnel, and veterans; representing the Service’s past, present and future.
-It will introduce novice mountaineers to the challenges and wonders of being at high altitude and develop the skills of those who already have mountaineering experience.
+HV18 is unique because it brought together, for the first time, Air Cadets, University Air Squadrons, regular and reserve personnel, and veterans; representing the Service’s past, present and future.
+It introduced novice mountaineers to the challenges and wonders of being at high altitude and develop the skills of those who already have mountaineering experience.

 The Himalayan Venture 18 journey began in summer 2016 with initial planning work and the expedition was opened for applicants in Dec 2016.